Skip to main content

 Metrics

-Collect coredumps and automatically upload them to the Memfault platform.
+memfaultd hooks into the Linux coredump handler to collect coredumps generated anytime a process crashes and automatically upload them to Memfault.
 Use Memfault's rich backtrace and trace analysis view in order to debug issues and keep your fleet's crashes under control.
 Make use of Memfault's advanced Issue management and monitoring features.

 Reboot Reason Tracking

 The Reboot Reason Tracking feature allows one to collect why devices are rebooting in the field (whether it be due to a crash, kernel panic or a firmware update).
-Summaries and aggregates can then be viewed from the Memfault web application.
+Summaries and aggregates can then be viewed in the Memfault app.

 Log Collection